Melissa L. Baralt

 Email: mbaralt@fiu.edu

 Dr. Melissa Baralt began her career as a primary school teacher in Maracaibo, Venezuela.
-She then attended Georgetown University in Washington, D.C. to study how the brain acquires language and what teachers, caregivers, and parents can do to maximize the language learning process.
-Here at FIU, Dr. Baralt has two key roles: language teacher trainer and psycholinguistics researcher.
-At present, Dr. Baralt's funded studies explore how bilingualism moderates executive function in children born prematurely.
-She and her team are working with the Department of Biomedical Engineering at FIU to use Functional Near-Infrared Spectroscopy (fNIRS) to explore the neural recruitment of executive functioning in preterm-born children with different language environments.
-Dr. Baralt's research also focuses on language-development interventions for young children, with a focus on bilingual language development.
-In May of 2017, Dr. Baralt and her team were announced as the winners of the United States Bridging the Word Gap Challenge, funded by the U.S. Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
-The intervention, a free phone app called Háblame Bebé, teaches Hispanic parents how and why to give "Language Nutrition" to their infants in their heritage language, and promotes caregiver pride surrounding Hispanic bilingual identity.
-As a member of the Bridging the Word Gap Research Network, Dr. Baralt's work focuses on evidence-based intervention practices to help prepare culturally and linguistically diverse children for kindergarten.
+She then attended Georgetown University in Washington, D.C., to study how the brain acquires language and what teachers, caregivers, and parents can do to maximize the language learning process.
+At FIU, Dr. Baralt serves in two key roles: language teacher educator and psycholinguistics researcher.
+At the Center for Children and Families, Dr. Baralt’s funded studies explore the relationship between language and health.
+A primary focus of her research is how bilingualism helps children born prematurely.
+She and her team collaborate with FIU’s Department of Biomedical Engineering to use functional near-infrared spectroscopy (fNIRS) to study the neural recruitment of executive functioning in preterm-born children exposed to different language environments.
+Dr. Baralt also conducts research on language development in young children, with a particular emphasis on bilingual language development.
+In May 2017, she and her team were announced as winners of the United States Federal Challenge, funded by the U.S. Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
+Their free mobile app, Háblame Bebé, coaches parents on how and why to raise their children as bilinguals, promotes Spanish language use, and fosters caregiver pride in Hispanic bilingual identity.
+Dr. Baralt is also involved with Reach Out and Read, collaborating with pediatricians to promote bilingual early literacy and caregiver-child interaction in healthcare settings.
+Through this partnership, she helps integrate language development strategies into well-child visits, with a focus on supporting and celebrating minoritized families.
+Her research and community partnerships aim to ensure that all children are prepared for kindergarten and lifelong learning.

 Research Areas